TheDebbyCase/LCWildCardMod/README.md

 # WILD/CARD Stuff

-Repository for my very first mod, WILD/CARD Stuff!
+Repository for my very first mod, WILDCARD Stuff!

-You can use the "Issues" tab to submit any problems with the mod, or any suggestions you may have.
+You can use the [Issues](https://github.com/TheDebbyCase/LCWildCardMod/issues) tab to submit any problems with the mod, or any suggestions you may have.
-Suggestions can also be made directly to me in the mod-release thread on the Lethal Company Modding Discord!
+Suggestions can also be made directly to me in the mod-release thread on the [Lethal Company Modding Discord](https://discord.com/channels/1168655651455639582/1169056298856362105)!

 ## Thunderstore

-Of course, see the Thunderstore page here!
+Of course, see the Thunderstore page [here](https://thunderstore.io/c/lethal-company/p/deB/WILDCARD_Stuff)!
+Or the GitHub page [here](https://github.com/TheDebbyCase/LCWildCardMod)!

 ## Content so far!